 International Geneva is an important hub for multilateralism.
-But with multilateralism under pressure and the Covid-19 pandemic driving meetings online, it is facing some unprecedented challenges.This content was published on January 5, 2022 - 17:01
+But multilateralism is under pressure and the Covid-19 pandemic drove meetings online.
+Just as pandemic restrictions were being lifted, came a new crisis: Russia’s war in Ukraine.This content was published on July 19, 2022 - 14:36

 - Deutsch Das internationale Genf im Wandel